ofallonlabs/saeedmirshekari/_src/blog/2022-07-04-a-special-4th-of-july-in-ofallon-labs.md

 ---
 layout: blog_base.njk
-title: USA Citizenship: A 14 Years Journey
+title: USA Citizenship; A 14 Years Journey
 description: A brief personal story of my journey becoming a US citizen this weekend after 14 years of living and contributing in the United States.
-meta_title: USA Citizenship: A 14 Years Journey
+meta_title: USA Citizenship; A 14 Years Journey
 meta_description: A brief personal story of my journey becoming a US citizen this weekend after 14 years of living and contributing in the United States.
 author: Saeed Mirshekari